-A 3 ring binder loose-leaf notebook is very recommended, but not required, to help organize homework, handouts, lecture notes, etc. When I was in school I did work on blank white paper and then used 3 hole punch to put it into the notebook.
+A 3 ring binder loose-leaf notebook is very recommended, but not required, to help organize homework, handouts, lecture notes, etc. 3-ring binders don't work well (physically awkward) for writing notes but are good for organizing.
+So you could take notes on blank white paper and then punch 3 holes to place into your 3 ring binder, When I was in school I did work on blank white paper and then used 3 hole punch to put it into the notebook.
 A 3 ring binder loose-leaf notebook with a good three-hole punch can do wonders for keeping things organized.